shridpant/hungryish/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Feel free to fork this repositary or submit your ideas through `issues`.
+Feel free to fork this repository or submit your ideas through `issues`.

 <!-- CONTACT -->
 ## Contact